OxEnsemble: Fair Ensembles for Low-Data Classification: Methods

 Under the assumption of independent errors, a minimum recall of $k > 0.5$ on the test set, guarantees that the ensemble will also have a minimum recall of $k$.
 The challenge here is that recall constraints are imposed on validation data, and as we are dealing with very low-data groups, sometimes with $<100$ positive cases, the constraints need not generalise to test data.

 To ensure these constraints generalise to test data, we want to determine the minimum recall, $P_{\min}$, required the on a validation set with $m$ positives in the minority group such that with a probability $\alpha$, the recall on an evaluation set with $n$ positives will be at least $50\%$.
 This guarantees that the minimum recall of the ensemble is greater than the average recall of each member.

 We assume that validation and test sets are of known sizes, $m$ and $n$ respectively, and drawn from the same distribution.
 By drawing on the literature for one-sided hypothesis tests on Bernoulli distributions, we arrive at Eq. \ref{eq:minimum-observed-recall}.

 Here $z_{1-\alpha}$ is the z-score for significance $1-\alpha$.
-The primary implication of Eq. \ref{eq:minimum-observed-recall} larger $n$ decrease the need -- especially for small data.
+The primary implication of Eq. \ref{eq:minimum-observed-recall} is that larger $n$ decreases the need for high validation thresholds -- especially in small-data settings.
 For derivations see Appendix \ref{app:minimum-sizes}.
 We find empirical support for our theoretical guarantees of fairness on positive samples in Appendix \ref{app:competence-validation}.
 Here, we show that as long as the minimum recall is enforced at a sufficiently high threshold, we observe restricted groupwise competence on the test set.